DawnVespero/TheBlackSunLodge/Others/Unreleased Projects.md

 ## Spoken-Word Album

 *This section is currently empty, but is already planned to be filled out in the future.
 Feel free to leave any suggestions in the lobby!*

+## *Keep This Frequency Queer*
+Evolving from Coil’s collaborations with William S. Burroughs in the mid-nineties, the two parties planned to collaborate on a “queer disco album”.[^B] The project was only publicly referenced twice, and not much more is known about it.

 ## *Intercourse* Series